-This moist, sweet gluten free microwave banana cake is a delicious treat that you can enjoy in just 4 minutes from start to finish!
+This moist, sweet gluten free microwave banana cake is a delicious treat you can enjoy in just 3 minutes from start to finish!
 Bursting with banana flavor, top this mug cake with vanilla ice cream and hot fudge!

 Although many make their mug cakes mostly during the hot summer, you can enjoy this banana cake in a mug anytime!!

-This gluten free microwave banana mug cake is incredible topped with whipped cream, frosting, or vanilla ice cream.
-Drizzle on some hot fudge and this becomes an incredible treat!
+- This gluten free microwave banana mug cake tastes incredible topped with whipped cream, frosting, or vanilla ice cream.
+Drizzle on some hot fudge, and this becomes an incredible treat!